Going Directly for CT Scans Can Shorten the Time to Emergency Treatment, Says Study in Neurosurgery

 Philadelphia, Pa.
-(December 5, 2013) – Any athlete with concussion symptoms should not be allowed to return to play on the same day, according to the latest consensus statement on sports-related concussion.
-The updated guidelines are summarized in Neurosurgery, official journal of the Congress of Neurological Surgeons.
+(March 5, 2014) – Prehospital stroke alerts by emergency medical services (EMS) personnel can shorten the time to effective treatment with “clot-busting” drugs for patients with stroke, according to a report in the March issue of Neurosurgery, official journal of the Congress of Neurological Surgeons.
 The journal is published by Lippincott Williams & Wilkins, a part of Wolters Kluwer Health.

 Neurosurgery, the Official Journal of the Congress of Neurological Surgeons, is your most complete window to the contemporary field of neurosurgery.
 Members of the Congress and non-member subscribers receive 3,000 pages per year packed with the very latest science, technology, and medicine, not to mention full-text online access to the world’s most complete, up-to-the-minute neurosurgery resource.
 For professionals aware of the rapid pace of developments in the field, Neurosurgery is nothing short of indispensable.